willemliu/static-next/README.md

 # static-next
-Test getStaticProps, getStaticPaths and Deploy Hooks
+Test getInitialProps, getStaticProps, getStaticPaths and Deploy Hooks to see their effects and to get a feel on how to use them.